jacksgt/docker-hugo/README.md

 ---

-Hugo Docker Image featuring Python3 Pygments based on Debian Stretch.
+Minimal Hugo Docker Image with ARG-configurable Version and Build tags.